 This new email address was created to help individuals apply for Medicaid during the COVID-19 health emergency, but DMAS will continue to maintain it as a convenient service to our members and applicants.

-Learn more by visiting any of these pages on the CoverVA website:
+Learn more by visiting the CoverVA website:

 -